Rodrigossz/KM-w-Audio/README.md

 2. Files bigger than 15 MB
 3. Audio Files on Azure, to be opened from the Azure Search results

-When this occurs, it will be advertised in the following locations:
+Stay tuned!
+Batch transcription lab will be advertised in the following channels:

 * Azure AI Customer Engineering Blog - <http://aka.ms/ACE-Blog>
 * My LinkedIn feed - <https://www.linkedin.com/in/rodrigossz/>